activisthandbook/activisthandbook/articles/index.md

 Activist Handbook consists of **450+ guides** and **4.7K external resources** to help you make more impact with your next campaign.
 Our guides are written by progressive, green and social activists from all over the world.

-### 📕 Theory of change for activists

-Develop a [theory of change](/theory) for your activist organisation using our templates and guides.
-Learn how we define activism and why we think it is the best way to make a positive impact.

 ### 🌊 Organise a grassroots movement

 Learn what [grassroots organising](/organising) means and get help starting your own grassroots movement.